NinPasMin/London-house-prices/README.md

 ### Data Analysis Result

-1. Salaries and Affordability - London / UK Average Salaries (1999 - 2002)
+1. Salaries and Affordability - London / UK Average Salaries (1999 - 2019)
    - Salaries in London are significantly higher than the UK average across all years displayed.
      Certain areas in London, such as the City of London, Westminster, and Islington, consistently show higher average      salaries compared to other boroughs.
-   - Salaries have been increasing steadily from 1999 to 2002, with notable jumps in the City of London (from £48.9K        in 1999 to £56.5K in 2002) and Islington (from £34.2K to £54.1K).
+   - Salaries in London have experienced steady growth from 1999 to 2019, with certain areas, such as Hammersmith,          Fulham, Kensington, and Chelsea, seeing more rapid increases.
+This upward trend is mirrored in the high property       prices within these boroughs.
+In contrast, areas like Greenwich and Ealing have experienced more modest salary         growth, which aligns with their comparatively lower property prices.
+There are also London boroughs like Camden        with rapidely growing salaries almost reaching the London avarage one, while the prices of the properties remain       relatively low - those areas could be interesting for the investors.

 2. Property Price Trends (2006 - 2024)
    - London consistently shows a higher average sales price compared to the UK as a whole.